 Both units (PMU and DMU) are connected via the high-speed system bus to exchange data.
-This is required if operands are read from program memory, code or data is written to the PSRAM.
+This is required if operands are read from program memory, code or data is written to the PSRAM, or data is read from or written to peripherals on the LXBus (such as TwinCAN).
 The system bus allows concurrent two-way communication for maximum transfer performance.